spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 When you want to migrate tenant databases, all future migrations should be stored in `database/migrations`.

 To perform these migrations you must perform the `tenants:migrate` command.
 This command will loop over all rows in the `tenants` table.
-It will make each tenant the current one, switch to the database of the tenant, and make that one active.
+It will make each tenant the current one, and migrate the database.

 ### Preparing models